-In April 2017, 16 states and the District of Columbia submitted their ESSA consolidated state plans to the U.S. Department of Education (USED) for approval; the remaining states are expected to submit their plans in September 2017.
+In April and May 2017, 16 states and the District of Columbia submitted their ESSA consolidated state plans to the U.S. Department of Education (USED) for approval, with the remaining 34 states submitting their plans in September 2017.
 The plans outline how these states will carry out many of ESSA's requirements, including those related to evidence-based improvements.

-Results for America's Evidence in Education Lab (Ed Lab) team reviewed this initial set of ESSA state plans to analyze the extent to which these 17 states plan to take advantage of the 13 opportunities identified in the Leverage Points report.
-In our analysis of the first round plans, we found the following:
+Results for America's Evidence in Education Lab (Ed Lab) team has reviewed the 51 ESSA state plans to analyze the extent to which these states plan to take advantage of the 13 opportunities identified in the Leverage Points report.
+In this updated analysis of all state plans, we found the following:

-- Of the 17 states, 16 included at least one promising practice for building and using evidence to improve student outcomes. - Eight states described in their plans the largest number of promising practices related to the 13 ESSA evidence leverage points: New Mexico (9), Connecticut (7), Tennessee (7), Delaware (7), Massachusetts (6), New Jersey (5), Colorado (4), and Oregon (4). - Among these eight states, many included plans to develop and implement the five ESSA evidence leverage points that RFA believes could have the greatest impact on the use of data and evidence by states, LEAs, and schools to improve student outcomes: - Five states (TN, CT, MA, NM, and DE) committed to distributing school improvement funds competitively, at least in part on the basis of how their districts and schools plan to use evidence-based interventions (Leverage Point 4). - Three states (TN, CT, and NM) described in detail plans to emphasize within their local school district applications for school improvement funds for the use of evidence and continuous improvement (Leverage Point 5). - Five states (TN, CT, MA, CO, and NM) described robust approaches to monitoring and evaluating the implementation of school improvement plans (Leverage Point 6).
+- Of the 51 states, 46 included at least one promising practice for building and using evidence to improve student outcomes.
+In sum, we identified 162 promising practices across all 51 states. - Eleven states described in their plans the largest number of promising practices related to the 13 ESSA evidence leverage points: New Mexico (9), Minnesota (8), Connecticut (7), Delaware (7), Iowa (7), Rhode Island (7), Tennessee (7), Indiana (6), Massachusetts (6), Ohio (6), and Oklahoma (6). - Among these 11 states, many included plans to develop and implement the five ESSA evidence leverage points that RFA believes could have the greatest impact on the use of data and evidence by states, LEAs, and schools to improve student outcomes: - Nine states (CT, DE, IN, MA, MN, NM, OK, RI, and TN) committed to distributing school improvement funds at least in part on the basis of how their districts and schools plan to use evidence-based interventions (Leverage Point 4). - Seven states (CT, IN, MN, NM, OK, RI, and TN) described in detail plans to emphasize within their local school district applications for school improvement funds for the use of evidence and continuous improvement (Leverage Point 5). - Eight states (CT, IA, MA, MN, NM, OK, RI, and TN) described robust approaches to monitoring and evaluating the implementation of school improvement plans (Leverage Point 6).